Adaptive Keyframe Selection for Scalable 3D Scene Reconstruction in Dynamic Environments: Proposed Method

 \subsection{Hyperparameter Analysis}

 The core logic of our error computation is summarized in Algorithm~\ref{alg:error_computation}.
+In our experiments, these were set as follows based on empirical evaluation on a held-out validation dataset: \begin{itemize} \item \textbf{Error Weights ($\alpha, \beta$):} Set to $\alpha=0.7$ and $\beta=0.3$ to prioritize the capture of fine-grained detail.
 The behavior of our framework is governed by a set of key hyperparameters.
-In our experiments, these were set as follows based on empirical evaluation on a held-out validation dataset: \begin{itemize} \item \textbf{Error Weights ($\alpha, \beta$):} Set to $\alpha=0.7$ and $\beta=0.3$ to prioritize the capture of fine-grained detail. \item \textbf{Window Size ($W$):} A window size of $W=5$ frames was used.
-This provides a balance between statistical stability and reactivity to sudden changes in scene dynamics. \item \textbf{Sensitivity ($k$):} The sensitivity factor was set to $k=1.5$.
+The parameters $\alpha$ and $\beta$ in Eq. \eqref{eq:combined} are treated independently rather than as a single mixing parameter to allow fine-grained control over the system's sensitivity to sudden lighting changes (captured by SSIM) versus raw pixel intensity shifts. \item \textbf{Window Size ($W$):} A window size of $W=5$ frames was used.
+This provides a balance between statistical stability and reactivity to sudden changes in scene dynamics.
+We employ a small window size $W=5$ for the moving average to prioritize high responsiveness to rapid motion, which a standard Exponential Moving Average (EMA) might over-smooth. \item \textbf{Sensitivity ($k$):} The sensitivity factor was set to $k=1.5$.
 A higher value makes the selection more conservative, while a lower value makes it more permissive.
 This value was found to be effective at filtering minor motion noise without suppressing genuinely novel frames. \item \textbf{Decay Factor ($\gamma$):} The decay factor was set to $\gamma=0.95$.
-This value provides a sufficient refractory period to prevent burst selections without making the system insensitive after a selection event. \item \textbf{Base Threshold ($\theta_0$):} A small base threshold was set to ensure a minimum level of selectivity even in completely static scenes. \end{itemize}
+This value provides a sufficient refractory period to prevent burst selections without making the system insensitive after a selection event. \item \textbf{Base Threshold ($\theta_0$):} A small base threshold was set to ensure a minimum level of selectivity even in completely static scenes.
+The base threshold $\theta_0$ was determined through a grid search on the 'Bonn Dynamic' validation subset, specifically targeting a balance between reconstruction accuracy and frame count. \end{itemize}

-\section{EXPERIMENTS}
+\section{Experiments}

 To rigorously evaluate the performance and adaptability of our proposed keyframe selection framework, we conducted a comprehensive set of experiments across a diverse range of public datasets.
 This section details our experimental methodology, including the datasets, evaluation metrics, and baselines used for comparison.
 We aim to answer three primary research questions: 1) Does our adaptive method improve reconstruction quality and efficiency over static selection strategies in dynamic environments?
 2) How does our method perform in static environments compared to established heuristics?
 3) What is the contribution of each component within our proposed framework?
 Our adaptive selection module is designed to be a lightweight front-end, capable of being integrated into various modern reconstruction networks to enhance their adaptability and performance on diverse robotic platforms.